 The Microfabrication Technology Laboratory (MTL) provides engineering, prototyping, and production services that enable transition of differentiating semiconductor and microfabrication technologies for our owners, as well as our aerospace and defense customers.
 With over 25 years of microfabrication experience, MTL offers a fully equipped cleanroom facility and technical team with extensive process development and integration knowledge.
 MTL also collaborates with commercial customers to develop and prototype their emerging technologies and fulfill pilot production needs.
 Our team can transfer manufacturing sequences to our cleanroom for a low initial cost with flexible contracting and intellectual property terms and conditions.

-At 10,000 square feet, our ISO Level 4 cleanroom and satellite facilities fabricate product under the AS9100 (ISO9001)-certified quality management system and is a DoD/NSA Category 1A Trusted Foundry.
+At 10,000 square feet, our ISO Level 4 cleanroom supports multiple product lines and is a DoD/NSA Category 1A Trusted Foundry.
+MTL fabricates certain products in accordance with HRL’s AS9100 certification.
 Our manufacturing capabilities and full product support include:

 Our epitaxial growth and thermal processing modules have leading-edge tools and an experienced staff to collaborate on a variety of material fabrication and annealing processes.
 Our molecular beam epitaxy tools include III-N and III- As/Sb chambers.
 Metal organic chemical vapor deposition capabilities include Aixtron, Thomas Swan, and Emcore systems.
 We have 6 rapid thermal processors capable of temperatures from 275 to 1200° C, 4 atmospheric bake ovens, a vacuum oven, and a complement of atmospheric and vacuum hot plates.
 Our tools for organic synthesis and inorganic purification include an atmospheric dry oxidation furnace, a pyrolysis furnace, and a vacuum resistance furnace with inert and reducing gases.